machinetranslate/machinetranslate.org/concepts/word-embeddings.md

 | `deer` | `0` | `0` | `0` | `0` | `1` |
 | `crocodile` | `0` | `0` | `0` | `0` | `0` |

-The sample vectors contain 5 digits.
+The sample vectors contain 5 dimensions.
 This size implies that the vocabulary contains 5 words.

 ### Challenges